July 8, 1941 – March 12, 2021

-His commitment to public service includes serving as Chairman of the Disciplinary Board of the Supreme Court of Pennsylvania, supervising the ethics of Pennsylvania lawyers.
+Known as a fierce litigator who successfully tried and argued numerous complex commercial cases in trial and appellate courts throughout Pennsylvania and around the country, his legal career was simultaneously committed to public service.
+He was a former Chairman of the Disciplinary Board of the Supreme Court of Pennsylvania.
 He was appointed by the United States Secretary of State to the Commission on Security and Cooperation in Europe’s Conferences on the Human Dimension in Paris and on Democratic Institutions in Oslo.
-He also served as a member of the Philadelphia City Planning Commission and the Pennsylvania Environmental Quality Board.
+He also served as a member of the Philadelphia City Planning Commission, as a Commissioner on the Delaware River Port Authority and on the Pennsylvania Environmental Quality Board.
 He was a Presidential appointee to the White House Coal Advisory Commission.
-He has served on several boards and committees of the Pennsylvania and Philadelphia Bar Associations, and has served as a faculty member and lecturer for the American Law Institute, the American, Pennsylvania and Philadelphia Bar Associations, the National Institute for Trial Advocacy, and the Pennsylvania Bar Institute.
-In addition, he is the author of several publications for the American, Pennsylvania and Philadelphia Bar Associations, the Pennsylvania Bar Institute, and various professional and academic journals.
+He was a leader on several boards and committees of the Pennsylvania and Philadelphia Bar Associations, and a frequent faculty member and lecturer for the American Law Institute, the American, Pennsylvania and Philadelphia Bar Associations, the National Institute for Trial Advocacy, and the Pennsylvania Bar Institute.
+He was honored in 2015 as the Legal Intelligencer Attorney of the Year.